 With respect to OPEB, the Town has created a Trust and has been contributing annually towards the unfunded liability.
-In addition, the Trust returned almost a 27% return in investment income or about \$160,000 during the year due to robust market conditions.
-Despite this, the unfunded liability sits at \$6.9 million (about 87.5% unfunded), a minor increase over the prior year.
+Despite this, the unfunded liability sits at \$8.2 million (about 89% unfunded), a minor increase over the prior year.
 This is not unusual as multiple communities across the Commonwealth continue to trail in this area and the Town seems to be a little bit ahead of the curve in that regard.
-Ultimately there will become a need to adopt a more aggressive contribution policy in future years when the pension becomes fully funded.
+Ultimately there will be a need to adopt a more aggressive contribution policy in future years when the pension becomes fully funded.

 With respect to its pension funding, the Town is a member of the Middlesex County Contributory Retirement System (MCCRS) along with numerous other towns and districts.
-With a 53.4% funding ratio, it is in the bottom tier of pension system funding in the State and well below the State average of 65.6% funding ratio.
+With a 61.1% funding ratio, it is in the bottom tier of pension system funding in the State and below the State average of 70% funding ratio.